Ron Heeren

 Ron M.A.
 Heeren (born 1965, Tilburg) is a Dutch scientist in mass spectrometry imaging.
 He is currently a distinguished professor at Maastricht University and the scientific director of the Multimodal Molecular Imaging Institute (M4I), where he heads the division of Imaging Mass Spectrometry.

 Scientific career

 Heeren obtained a PhD degree in Technical Physics at the University of Amsterdam in 1992 under the supervision of Aart Kleyn.

 He led a FOM-AMOLF research group on macromolecular ion physics and biomolecular imaging mass spectrometry (1995–2014).
 He was also professor at the chemistry faculty of Utrecht University in 2001–2019.

-Between 1995 and 2015, he worked on new approaches towards high spatial resolution and high-throughput molecular imaging mass spectrometry using secondary ion mass spectrometry (SIMS) and matrix-assisted laser desorption and ionization (MALDI).
+Between 1995 and 2015, he worked on new approaches toward high spatial resolution and high-throughput molecular imaging mass spectrometry using secondary ion mass spectrometry (SIMS) and matrix-assisted laser desorption and ionization (MALDI).

 Heeren has coauthored over 300 peer-reviewed articles, which have been cited over 12,600 times (Google Scholar).